xlang-ai/UnifiedSKG/README.md

     │           ├── finetune.py                # Code for finetuning
     │           ├── adaptertuning.py           # Code for adapter-tuning
     │           ├── prefixtuning.py            # Code for prefix-tuning
-    │           └── combined_prefixtuning.py   # Code for combined prefix-tuning (not used in our paper, detailed below) │
+    │           └── combined_prefixtuning.py   # Code for combined prefix-tuning (not used in our paper, see Misc) │
     ├── seq2seq_construction                   # Code for converting raw data into sequences │    └──  ...                              # Please check the README in this directory.